 ImageKelsey Fuller

-The Arctic Research Centre at Umeå University (Arcum) was founded in 2012.
+The Arctic Centre at Umeå University was founded in 2012.
 The centre provides structure, coordination and strategic direction to Umeå University's wide and diverse network of researchers in the Arctic field.
-So far, more than 300 researchers are affiliated with Arcum, as the center offers excellent collaboration opportunities.
+More than 200 researchers are associated with the Arctic Centre, as the centre offers excellent collaboration opportunities.

 The Sami flag and the Swedish flag at the Umeå University main campus.